datacarpentry/OpenRefine-ecology-lesson/episodes/10-resources.md

 - "Other examples and resources online are good for learning more about OpenRefine"
 ---

-## Identify other Resources about OpenRefine.
+## Other resources about OpenRefine

 OpenRefine is more than a simple data cleaning tool.
 People are using it for all sorts of activities.
 Here are some other resources that might prove useful.